Simix2017/simon-kerstan-ee-express/docs/core.md

 with `@javax.inject.Inject` or must be required in another bean with a constructor annotated with `@javax.inject.Inject`.

+Via the custom `@BeanPriority` annotation, beans can be prioritized.
+The lower the value in the annotation is, the higher is the bean priority.
+The annotation class has a static field `DEFAULT_PRIORITY` which can be used to set the default priority.
+This value is automatically used if no priority is set (e.g., the custom annotation is not present).

+All provided types of the framework have a priority of `Integer.MAX_VALUE`.
+This means that they can always be overridden by custom beans.

 ## Logging

 Logging is provided via [SLF4J](https://slf4j.org/).
 Behind the scenes, [Logback Classic](https://logback.qos.ch/) is